Couples Counseling About Associates

-I received my undergrad degree in Social Work from Northeastern Illinois University and my master’s degree from Loyola University specializing in Child and Family Therapy.
-I completed my clinical training in Police Social Work, providing counseling services to families in crises with an emphasis on restructuring the family unit.
+I received my undergraduate degree in Social Work from Northeastern Illinois University and my Master’s degree from Loyola University specializing in Child and Family Therapy.
+I completed my clinical training in Police Social Work, providing counseling services to families in crisis with an emphasis on restructuring the family unit.
 I have obtained certification for Domestic Violence Training.

 Couples Counseling About Associates: Liz Garvey, MA, AMFT

 I strive to create an environment that is safe and warm, and I welcome a bit of humor.
 I will work as a team with you in a way that respects your values, goals, and culture.
-I am interested in knowing how you are currently stuck, what you feel is missing, and what your vision for the future is - and I want to help you use your strengths to work towards that vision.
+I am interested in knowing how you are currently stuck, what you feel is missing, and what your vision is for the future.
+I want to help you use your strengths to work towards that vision.

 Couples Counseling About Associates: Rory Koontz, MA, AMFT

 LGBTQ couples share many commonalities with heterosexual couples.
-The day-to-day activities of their lives often are similar, but the social context in which they live differs greatly, largely due to the influences families, church, workplace and friends.
+The day-to-day activities of their lives often are similar, but the social context in which they live differs greatly, largely due to the influences of family, church, workplace, and friends.
 Sometimes LGBTQ couples also struggle with commitment, fidelity, trust or sexual issues.
-I am interested in helping sort though which of the concerns are unique to the LGBTQ community and which are not.
-My ultimate goal is to help my clients navigate through any issues that are causing distress while helping them move toward personal growth and the maintenance of healthy relationships.
+I am interested in helping sort through which of the concerns are unique to the LGBTQ community and which are not.
+My ultimate goal is to help my clients navigate through any issues that are causing distress, while helping them move toward personal growth and the maintenance of healthy relationships.